ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is the best form of Zinc?

-How much Zinc should I take daily?
+How much Zinc should I take?

 Ready to formulate with Zinc?